At Valparaiso University, you will learn from seasoned business professionals who are dedicated to your education and your career development.

-Coleen Wilder teaches Statistics and Management courses at the undergraduate level and Operations Management in the MBA program.
+Coleen Wilder teaches statistics and management courses at the undergraduate level and operations management in the MBA program.
 Her research interests are in queuing theory, analytics, and entrepreneurship.
-She joined the College of Business in 2011 and brings over thirty years of business experience to the classroom.
-She has a life-long history of community involvement working with a variety of organizations.
+She joined the College of Business in 2011 and brings more than thirty years of business experience to the classroom.
+She has a lifelong history of community involvement working with a variety of organizations.

 B.S. in Mathematics – Indiana University